fortify/sample-parser/README.md

 ## Installation to SSC and enabling plugin (for SSC 17.20)
 - SSC version 17.20 supports installation of plugin through plugin management UI (Administration - Plugins - Parsers)
-- In this version, plugins are modeled in 3 primary states - "installed/disabled", "enabled", "uninstalled/not present".
+- In this version, plugins are modeled in SSC with three primary states - "installed/disabled", "enabled", "uninstalled/not present".
 (It also models some transient and failure states but we can ignore those for now.)
-- In subsequent text, we will use the terms "family of plugins" or "plugin family" to refer to a set of plugins with small code variations which may differ in pluginVersion and/or dataVersion but are based on the same implementation class (pluginId).
+- In subsequent text, we will use the terms "family of plugins" or "plugin family" to refer to a set of plugins with small code variations which may differ in pluginVersion and/or dataVersion but are identified by the same pluginId.
 SSC 17.20 allows multiple plugins of the same family to be installed (with some restrictions).
   `Add` button should be used to install new plugin in SSC
 - All installed plugins are disabled after installation.
 Disabled means that plugin is defined in SSC but cannot do any work and accept any requests from SSC
 - To enable plugin click on plugin row in the plugins list and click `Enable` button